 Learning never stops for anyone.
 The digital marketing world has a lot of information to offer and its unpredictable nature is a reason why you should be well-read and well-versed about the industry.

-If you’re planning to establish your very own Digital Marketing Company or if you’re just a practitioner, here are the books deemed important by the industry’s experts for every marketer, digital or not.
+If you’re planning to establish your very own digital marketing company in the Philippines or elsewhere in the world or if you’re just a practitioner, here are the books deemed important by the industry’s experts for every marketer, digital or not.

 Jonah Berger, a professor at Wharton School of Business at University of Pennsylvania, focused on the viral phenomena in this book.
 He argued that virality i.e. things going viral isn’t created solely by chance – there’s a lot of work put into it.

 Berger said that for something to go viral, it needs to satisfy certain criteria in the society.
 He coined STEPPS as some of the key elements needed for a product to reach masses and actually be appreciated.
 The acronym stands for:

 - Social currency – sharable content that will make sharers look good to others